Is It Bad to Run Your AC All Day?

 If your AC unit never stops running, does that mean there’s a bigger problem?

 Well, it depends.
-Run over the checklist below and schedule a 32-Point Tune-Up with our expert technicians at Home Comfort USA to make sure your system is running smoothly.
+Run over the checklist below and schedule an air conditioning service 32-Point Tune-Up with our expert technicians at Home Comfort USA to make sure your air conditioning system is running smoothly.

 How Long Should You Run Your AC Each Day?

-During a warm or humid day, an average air conditioning unit should run for about 15 or 20 minutes.
-After 20 minutes, the indoor temperature should reach your desired setting and the unit will turn itself off.
+During a warm or humid day, an air conditioning unit should run for about 15 or 20 minutes.
+After 20 minutes, the indoor temperature should reach your desired setting and the air conditioner unit will turn itself off.

 Your AC will then rest until the temperature rises past your setting and turn on again, repeating the cycle all day and night.